nathanaellloyd/finalproject--pingpong/README.md

 ###### UI
 App needs to be responsive and accessible.
 Needs to be enjoyable to use on a small device as well as a larger device.

+## Further Goals

+- Enable the user to set the size of the tournament.
+- Create a more visually interesting way to show the fixtures.